mattermost/docs/source/preferences/manage-your-notifications.rst

 You are in complete control of how, when, and where you're notified based on how you prefer to work and collaborate.
 To access notification preferences:

 - In a web browser or the desktop app, select the **Settings** |gear| icon located in the top right corner of the screen to manage your notification preferences.
-- On mobile, select the **Settings** |gear| icon and tap **Notifications**.
+- On mobile, tap your profile picture, then tap **Settings**, and **Notifications**.

 See the table below on `Mattermost notifications <#mattermost-notifications>`__ for details on customizing your notification experience based on your preferred Mattermost client.

 .. tip::

-  - From Mattermost v9.8, your desktop and mobile notification preferences have been combined together under **Settings > Notifications**
-  - If you're using an older Mattermost release, you'll find these settings split out as desktop settings and mobile settings instead.
+  - From Mattermost v9.8, your desktop and mobile notification preferences have been combined together under **Settings > Notifications**.
+If you're using an older Mattermost release, you'll find these settings split out as desktop settings and mobile settings instead.

 Mattermost notifications
 ------------------------